 - We write and edit entries to add to Wikipedia.

-- We identify women who deserve more recognition and work to get citations to build their profiles so they can get well-documented entries on Wikipedia; here is a way for you to add suggestions.
+- We identify women who deserve more recognition and work to get citations to build their profiles so they can get well-cited entries on Wikipedia.

-- We hold Edit-a-Thons and workshops to build the roster, edit entries and teach others how to do this.
+- We hold Edit-a-Thons and workshops to build the roster, edit entries and teach others how to contribute to the work.

 More places to read about Women Do News